 The Annual Repatriation Conference

-The Association's Annual Conferences are intended for American Indian, Alaska Native and Native Hawaiian Nations, museums, institutions, government agencies, academics, attorneys, collectors, artists, cultural preservationists and others engaged or interested in the repatriation of culture.
+The Association's Annual Conferences are intended for American Indian, Alaska Native and Native Hawaiian Nations— tribal leaders, practitioners, elders and representatives, museums, institutions, government agencies, academics, attorneys, collectors, artists, cultural preservationists and others engaged or interested in the repatriation of cultural heritage.
 Repatriation is the return of Native American Ancestors and their burial items, as well as the return of tangible and intangible cultural heritage.

 Our upcoming 7th Annual Repatriation Conference will take place November 3, 10 & 17, 2021 and will be an all-virtual community-based conference.